Haldhardwivedi/OS/README.md

-# Question done as a part of assignment
+# Questions done as a part of assignment